attilammagyar/jp-flashcards/README.md

 You can start learning on one of your device, and continue on another using the hash codes that are displayed after each card.

-**Note**: even when some cards are selected to be focused on, a random card from the whole deck will be shown from time to time.
+**Note**: even when some cards are selected to be focused on, a card from the whole deck will be shown from time to time.

 Browser compatibility
 ---------------------